SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    !! f(&x, &x) // INVALID
    !!   ^~

-There is no copy-out at the end of closures or nested functions inside a function that has an in-out parameter.
+There is no copy-out at the end of closures or nested functions.
 This means if a closure is called after the function returns, any changes that closure makes to the in-out parameters do not get copied back to the original.